AudioMuse-AI - Let the choice happen, the open-source way

 The docker-compose.yaml

-file is pre-configured with default credentials and settings suitable for local testing.
-You can edit environment variables within this file directly if needed (e.g., JELLYFIN_URL
+files are pre-configured with default credentials and settings suitable for local testing.
+You can edit environment variables within this file directly (e.g., JELLYFIN_URL

 , JELLYFIN_USER_ID